finstatinsight/finstatinsight.github.io/content/posts/EcoWorld-FY2025-Record-Breaking/index.md

 * **The Play:** Growing Income.
 7 sen is a record payout.
 * **Outlook:** As the recurring income from data centers starts kicking in (targeting 20-30% of earnings), the dividend could become very "sticky" (reliable) and potentially grow further.

+*Disclaimer: This analysis is based on the Q1 FY2026 financial report and is for educational purposes only.
+It does not constitute a recommendation to buy or sell.
+Please consult a licensed financial planner before making investment decisions.*

 ---

 ## 8. Key Takeaways